Skip to main content

 This type of program is specifically intended for students your age, so you’ll be mostly among your peers, often in courses specifically selected for your age group.
 (Depending upon the program, your academic courses may also include current undergraduates.)

-Not every summer program for high school students that’s run by a college will provide you with actual college-level courses or credits, so read the fine print.
-You should also keep in mind that taking a college course through a program for high school students will not guarantee that you’ll eventually being admitted to that college or university.
+You should also keep in mind that taking a college course through a program for high school students does not guarantee that you’ll eventually be admitted to that college or university.
 In fact, it generally won’t increase your chances of admission at all.

-Taking an Extension School or Continuing Education course at a local college:
+Extension School or Continuing Education Courses

 Courses offered through a college’s Extension School or Continuing Education department also often have open enrollment.
 Some courses may have prerequisites, and some programs have age limits; check the program’s enrollment policies for details.
 These programs are usually designed for working adults, so that’s who your classmates will most likely be.